t3r6/pkdocs/docs/pk-unpack.md

 Custom multiplayer maps are usually packed with the **.pkm** extension.

+!!!
+Notes
+    Don't confuse **.pkm** archive format with the **.mpk** geometry binary file.

+    The geometry **.mpk** file can be opened in Autodesk 3ds Max using this unofficial [plugin](https://www.moddb.com/games/painkiller/downloads/painkiller-3ds-max-plugins-upd270522).

 #### Tools to unpack Painkiller/Necrovision game resources

 * Built-in game tools using **FS.ExtractPack** (the most recommended option)